Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/t_system_environment_zos/t_set__up_RACF_security.md

 ****Limitations****

-- When using the user interface with RACF to enter your password phrase, the confirm password pop-up window does not display after the password phrase expiration.
+- When using the user interface with RACF to enter your password phrase, the confirm password pop- up window does not display after the password phrase expiration.
 - The RACF password phrase can consist of up to 30 characters.

 ### Access USS files